Transition to microservices for a logistics company

 - transformed the app to have a stateless architecture, enabling simple request sending and the creation of multiple database instances

 Detecting and handling memory leaks

-running the system using a custom JAR service with a scenario for detecting memory leaks
+- ran the system using a custom JAR service with a scenario for detecting memory leaks

-handling memory leaks by using an out-of-memory killer, an established mechanism for recovering system memory
+- handled memory leaks by using an out-of-memory killer, an established mechanism for recovering system memory

 The system allows developers to scale the app horizontally using different technologies, programming languages, frameworks, and libraries.

 The microservices architecture within Docker allows for creating distributed development teams that can work independently on different parts of the software.

 OPTIMIZE YOUR APP PERFORMANCE WITH A RELIABLE ARCHITECTURE